xavcz/meteor-apollo-codetour/conclusion.md

 meteor add apollo
 ```

-<a href="https://github.com/apollographql/meteor-integration/blob/master/README.md#6-8"><h4>Get started in your app</h4></a>
+<a href="https://github.com/apollographql/meteor-integration/blob/master/README.md#6-8"><h2>Get started in your app</h2></a>

-That's great to know how it works... however in the end goal is to use Apollo & Meteor together, isn't it? 😏
+That's great to know how it works... but the end goal is to use Apollo & Meteor together, isn't it? 😏

 To get started, here are some useful resources:

-- [The official Meteor - Apollo docs](http://dev.apollodata.com/core/meteor.html): it will looks familiar to you now, and it provides practical examples on giving a schema to `createApolloServer` or setting up Apollo Client with `meteorClientConfig`.
+- [The official Meteor - Apollo docs](http://dev.apollodata.com/core/meteor.html): it should look familiar to you now, and it provides practical examples on giving a schema to `createApolloServer` or setting up Apollo Client with `meteorClientConfig`.

 - [Meteor - Apollo Starter Kit](https://github.com/apollographql/meteor-starter-kit/): a simple kit to start experimenting with Apollo, Meteor and React.

-<a href="https://github.com/apollographql/meteor-integration/blob/master/README.md#10-20"><h4>Make this package going forward!</h4></a>
+<a href="https://github.com/apollographql/meteor-integration/blob/master/README.md#10-20"><h2>Make this package going forward!</h2></a>

-**All contributions are welcome!**
+<h2>All contributions are welcome!</h2>

 You have found a bug?
 You have ran into a problem using this package?
-[Open an issue](https://github.com/apollostack/meteor-integration/issues) and contributors will help you solve this! 🤸‍♂️
+[Open an issue](https://github.com/apollostack/meteor-integration/issues) and contributors will help you solve this! 🙌

 You have modified the package to enable an awesome feature not supported at the moment?
 You think some part of the package could be written more clearly? 🤔 [Open a pull request on the Meteor integration repo](https://github.com/apollostack/meteor-integration/pulls)!